mor1/g54ccs-labs/02-python/README.md

 Add this to the application after the HTML boilerplate string, and then make use of it to simplify and reduce repetition in your code.

+__Ex.5__: Explore the builtin methods available to both lists and dictionaries.